 When to go hiking in Sierra Nevada

-Any season, including winter, is good for hiking the Sierra Nevada – much like Sardinia.
-The position in Southern Europe is very favorable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
+Any season, including winter, is good for hiking the Sierra Nevada of Spain – much like Sardinia.
+Its position in Southern Europe is very favorable, but keep in mind that the highest peaks may not be accessible in the winter months because of snow and ice.
 However, the temperatures are pleasant on the foothills even in the winter, and the views from there are equally beautiful.

-Further interesting places to visit in Granada are the Cathedral, built in a mixture of Gothic, Renaissance and Baroque styles starting in 1518 and took over 180 years to finish.
-Charles V Palace, the royal residence that was built in tribute to Charles V parents Ferdinand and Isabella (who freed Granada from the Moorish rule in 1492) makes for another good visit.
+CHARLES V PALACE – The royal residence that was built in tribute to Charles V parents Ferdinand and Isabella (who freed Granada from the Moorish rule in 1492).

 Other useful information for hiking the Sierra Nevada